 Jonathan has been a conservation consultant on international, national, public and private projects, including managing several large scale conservation programmes; he was also a senior sculpture conservator at the Victoria & Albert Museum, London.
 He has trained and taught stone conservation to both under- and post-graduate students and interns from various countries and institutions, and has worked internationally in Canada, Spain, the Ukraine, and Iran, where he is a consultant for a large scale conservation project.

-Jonathan is the current editor of The Journal of the Institute of Conservation
+Jonathan is currently the editor of The Journal of the Institute of Conservation

 Jonathan specialises in the conservation of: